Current Members

 Email: thale [at] orthrus.no

-Thale started her research career last century at the precocious age of 12, when she took up her first post as a summer research assistant, pulling catheters, packing and autoclaving surgical equipment and assisting with things requiring small fingers.
+Thale started her research career last century at the precocious age of 12, when she took up her first post as a summer research assistant, pulling catheters, packing and autoclaving surgical equipment, and assisting with things requiring small fingers.
 Eventually, she graduated from lower school and obtained an honours degree in Neuroscience studying under the profs who literally wrote the book (Kolb and Whishaw), who likely only remember her as that lass whose senior project proposed a neural network for diagnosis of psychiatrically-relevant changes in the brain using fMRI before such things were computationally possible (she got a D).
 Thale completed an eye-watering three full undergraduate theses in Foetal Physiology, Aerospace Neurophysiology, and 11-Beta Hydroxysteroid Dehydrogenase Type 1&2 in foetal development respectively.
 Thale recently published a paper describing a novel statistical methodology for the estimation of prevalence and incidence in rare diseases using Pseudomyxoma peritonei (PMP) as a model.
 She has undertaken specialist training in gross anatomy and is interested in the role of the HPA axis in physiological activities, including parturition and metastatic disease.
 Thale is a professional medical project manager and can usually be found staring intently at a computer screen, muttering incoherently about grammar.

-Interests: Thale is a licensed race driver and sports therapist, plays polo and is terminally British.
+Thale is a licensed race driver and sports therapist, plays polo and is terminally British.

 Sofie H. Lautrup, Ph.D.
-(Aarhus University, Denmark), Postdoc Fellow (2018-present)
+(Aarhus University, Denmark), Senior Postdoc Fellow (2018-present)

 Email: s.h.lautrup [at] medisin.uio.no